 Lots of cultures have food traditions for the new year, no matter when that day is.
 In the western world, that day is coming in just a few days.
 So, if you’re looking for a little extra luck this year, here are some ideas.

-There are many cultures which cite eating these kinds of foods on New Year’s Day.
+There are many cultures that cite eating these kinds of foods on New Year’s Day.
 Historians say this is because the legumes resemble coins, a symbol of prosperity.
-One of the best known dishes to fit this bill is Hoppin’ John, a dish of black-eyed peas (which are really beans) and salt pork.
-This was made popular in the American South by slaves, former slaves, share-croppers and other poor people.
-In several European cultures lentils and sausage are the post-midnight treat for good luck.
+One of the best-known dishes to fit this bill is Hoppin’ John, a dish of black-eyed peas (which are really beans) and salt pork.
+This was made popular in the American South by slaves, former slaves, sharecroppers, and other poor people.
+In several European cultures, lentils and sausage are the post-midnight treats for good luck.

 One of the earliest New Year’s lucky foods I was ever exposed to was herring.
 Pickled, creamed, whatever form of this little Northern waters oily fish is to be consumed as the New Year begins.
 Several countries claim this as a lucky dish.
 In Denmark it’s boiled cod.
 In Japan, there are three seafoods eaten for more than just luck.
 They consume herring roe (fish eggs) for fertility, shrimp for long life and dried sardines for a good harvest.